Puglia & Southern Italy with Kate George12 days

 • Enter the Church of Santa Sofia and the Museum of Sannio

-En route to Bari, take a guided tour of the UNESCO-protected Castel del Monte.
+Then, continue on to the Bari region.
+Stop along the way for a guided tour of the UNESCO-protected Castel del Monte.
 This 13th-century structure is known as a masterpiece of medieval military architecture.

 Included meals: Breakfast